• Skip to primary navigation

 Why Quilting?

 You may have stumbled on this article and wondered why someone would want to take up quilting.
-It’s it just a “grandma” hobby?
-My response is first, “yes, there are a lot of Grandmas that quilt, and isn’t that wonderful!”
+Is it just a “grandma” hobby?
+My response is first, “Yes, there are a lot of Grandmas that quilt, and isn’t that wonderful!”

 Seriously, they probably know something that we don’t, and we should take a minute and ask ourselves why they like it.
 Maybe let them lead by example?